Outsourcing communication rhythm: what to send, when, and why

 Gallup's hybrid work research points back to manager clarity, communication habits, and expectations.
 For outsourcing, that means the assistant should know when to ask, where to post updates, what counts as urgent, and which decisions stay with the owner.

-After the workflow is stable for 2 straight weeks, cut back.
-A weekly scorecard plus exception messages may be enough for low-risk admin work.
-Keep more frequent contact for customer replies, finance support, live scheduling, or any workflow where same-day mistakes are costly.
+After the work process is stable for 2 straight weeks, cut back.
+A weekly scorecard plus exception messages may be enough for safe admin work.
+Keep more frequent contact for customer replies, finance support, live scheduling, or any work process where same-day mistakes are costly.

 NIST's Digital Identity Guidelines treat authentication and account recovery as formal controls.
 That is useful here because many communication issues are really access issues.
 If the assistant cannot enter the CRM, download the report, or see the folder, they need a safe way to say so without borrowing someone else's login.